 - use more than one operator capable of ensuring transfers in the event of a breakdown in service.

-The entry of unauthorised people in IT/computer rooms (and in the company’s premises) can lead to a number of unwanted situations, including:
+The entry of unauthorised people in IT/computer rooms (and in the company’s premises) can lead to many unwanted situations, including:

 The consequences can be as follows: